developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 * view license information
 * enable check-in/check-out (optional)
 <br>
-<p>In a supported browser (Chrome, Edge, or Safari), enter the URL shared by Zebra to access the web portal.
+<p>In a supported browser, enter the URL shared by Zebra to access the web portal.
 For first-time use, login with the super administrator (SuperAdmin) credentials provided by Zebra.</p>

+Supported browsers:
+* Chrome
+* Edge
+* Safari (v14.0 and later)

 ### Add User